 In the conditions where the study was developed, the adoption of optimal road density should allow reducing costs with construction and maintenance of the roads, as well as reduction of productive area loss, especially in first thinning.
 Therefore, we demonstrated that the type of operation and forest management regime, as well as the interaction with process factors, affect the sizing of the roads number per unit area, and, consequently, the forest activity costs.

 Acknowledgments

-The authors would like to thank Florestal Gateados without whom this study would not have been realized, the Foundation for Research Support of the Santa Catarina State (FAPESC) for the financial assistance to the research group, and reviewers for the constructive and helpful feedback.
+The authors would like to thank Florestal Gateados without whom this study would not have been realized and Forest Resources Management Group.